CLICK FOR SOUND

 They would like to make the world of the Dance of Ribbons as mystical and welcoming as possible to both new and experienced larpers.

-Em is responsible for the design of our Canton/Clan crests, as well as working with the aesthetics team for the art direction of our physical spaces and the costuming of our Witnesses.
+Em is responsible for the design of our Canton/Clan and NPC crests, as well as working with the aesthetics team for the art direction of our physical spaces and the costuming of our Witnesses.

 She’s super excited about seeing all the players in their costumes interacting and inhabiting the world we’re building.